h011o/pwn.college_Madhav/Practicing Piping/Challenges.md

 grep-v is used to remove specific content from the data of a file, so it works sort of like a filter for our pipe.

 # 10. Duplicated piped data with tee
-> This challenge introduces us to the tee command and helps us understand why its useful.
+> This challenge introduces us to the 'tee' command and helps us understand why its useful.

 ## My solve
 **Flag:** `pwn.college{0IXu2vdmiMXq9B0HJeClsBXWudg.QXxITO0wSM5kjNzEzW}`